AVEVA/sample-adh-authentication_client_credentials_simple-python/README.md

 Steps:
 1. Get needed variables
-1. Get the authentication endpoint from the discovery URL
+1. Get the token (authentication) endpoint from the discovery URL
-1. Use the client ID and Secret to get the bearer token from the authentication endpoint
+1. Use the Client ID and Secret to get a bearer token from the token endpoint
-1. Test it by calling the base tenant endpoint and making sure a valid response is returned
+1. Test it by calling the base tenant endpoint, ensuring a valid response is returned

 ## Configuring the sample